Level of Care: Intensive Outpatient Program

 - Four days/week (Mon-Thurs) of intensive virtual treatment during evening hours (3:00-7:00 p.m.)

 - A continued focus on normalization of nutrition and symptom blockade with enhanced education around self-monitoring and understanding personal triggers

-- A strong group therapy component including a combination of cognitive behavior therapy groups and dialectical behavior therapy groups
+- A strong group therapy component including a combination of cognitive behavioral therapy, dialectical behavior therapy, occupational therapy, and expressive therapy

 When appropriate, patients can be engaged in school or work activities during the day while still attending intensive treatment during the evenings.
 This can be very important for individuals who are phasing back into life following discharge from inpatient or partial hospital program.
 This can also be beneficial for parents, students, or other individuals who are stable enough to remain engaged in their daytime roles but need the extra support in the evenings to prevent an escalation of symptoms.

 Our IOP offers the following therapeutic opportunities for individuals working towards recovery:

 - Treatment Plan & Individualized Goals: Once a week, patients meet one-on-one with an IOP psychiatrist and therapist to discuss treatment goals and personal progress.
 Patients are given an active role in developing their goals.
 The more an individual can share with the treatment team their struggles, progress, and experiences, the more the team can work with the individual to achieve their established goals.

 - Dialectical Behavioral Therapy Group: This group focuses on mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 Each week, individuals will choose a new coping skill to practice each day in order to incorporate new knowledge, strategies and techniques to manage and navigate difficult and intense emotions.